OpportunityIntl/Weavr/README.md

-OI Framework
+Weavr
 =========

-Frontend framework for Opportunity International.
+Weavr is a frontend framework for Opportunity International.
 Documentation below.

 ##CSS